PROJECT GREEN LIGHT

 Support Needed for Two Projects!

-Pacific Village is a new 41.5-acre, 601-home new-home infill community that will provide ownership and rental opportunities for middle-class San Diego families near jobs and transportation.
-Consistent with the Rancho Penasquitos Community Plan, Pacific Village helps achieve San Diego’s goal of creating more quality housing for the City’s middle-class families.
-Click here for the site map.
+Pacific Village is a new 41.5-acre, 600-home new-home infill community that will provide ownership and rental opportunities for middle-class San Diego families near jobs and transportation.
+Consistent with the Rancho Penesquitos Community Plan, Pacific Village helps achieve San Diego’s goal of creating more quality housing for the City’s middle-class families.

-Pacific Village will consist of 324 for-sale homes in three separate neighborhoods and 277 apartment homes.
+Pacific Village will consist of 324 for-sale homes in three separate neighborhoods and 276 apartment homes.
 The for-sale neighborhoods will feature 99 single family detached homes, 105 two-story attached triplex homes, and 120 three-story attached townhomes.
-The for-sale homes will range in size from 1,324 sqft to 2,034 sqft, and will have 2 to 4 bedrooms.
+The for-sale homes will range in size from 1,324 sqft to 2,034 sqft with 2 to 4 bedrooms and pricing is expected to start from the mid $500s.
 Additionally, the apartment homes will feature 1, 2 and 3 bedroom homes, ranging in size from 607 sqft to 1,533 sqft.
-The pricing of the for-sale homes is expected to range from mid $400,000 to mid $600,000.
+There will also be 60 low-income apartments on-site (part of the 276).

 Pacific Village residents will enjoy two community centers with a range of amenities such as swimming pools and play areas, as well as dog parks and community gathering places.
 Nearby residents will benefit from enhanced landscaping, the preservation of mature shade trees along Carmel Mountain Road, and new walking and biking paths.
 In addition, as part of Pacific Village, a new traffic signal will be added to Carmel Mountain Road.